anicholakos/complete_fxos_tutorial/source/episode02.rst

 that they have to be connected.

 **Packaged Apps** take the opposite approach.
-All the files that compose your web app, i.e. HTML, JS, CSS, images, etc, are packaged into a ZIP file.
+All the files that compose your web app, like HTML, JS, CSS, images, are packaged into a ZIP file.
 The ZIP file is downloaded on your device and the app is installed locally.
-Applications that are deployed in this fashion can function without the device being connected to the internet.
+Applications that are deployed in this fashion can function without the device being connected to the Internet.
 However, if your application makes use of some public API or external web service, you will need to be connected.

 The Firefox Marketplace which we shall see in a later episode supports listing